derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-27/10/2025 16:23:25 : 3 Database Admins walked into a NoSQL bar.
+28/10/2025 16:24:27 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Old C programmers don't die, they're just cast into void.
+Obfuscated Reality Mappers (ORMs) can be useful database tools.
 <!-- replace-with-joke ends -->